elidellman/cross-wordle/README.md

 # cross-wordle
-A react based web game that combines crosswords and wordles
+A React based web game that combines crosswords and wordles